Saddle-Stitch Booklet Printing

-The Saddle Stitch bookbinding method uses wire staples to join the pages and cover at the spine.
-The staples pass through the spine's folded crease from the outside and are clinched between the centermost pages.
+In the printing industry, Saddle Stitching refers to a very popular book binding method in which folded sheets are gathered together one inside the other and then stapled through the fold line with wire staples.
+The staples pass through the folded crease from the outside and are clinched between the centermost pages.
 Two staples are commonly used but larger books may require more staples along the spine.
-Though relatively simple, the result is a very professional looking document.

 Benefits of Saddle-Stitch Binding